mhagiwara/mhagiwara.github.io/content/index.md

 <p></p>

-- Nov.
-2006 - Aug.
-2007: **Developer - IPA, JAPAN: Exploratory Software Project.** (Project Manager: Prof. David J. Farber)
-    - Accepted as the Exploratory Software Project "Serendi: A Location-Aware Social Networking Platform," a meta social networking service targeted at mobile devices with GPS. (acceptance ratio 23.4%)
-    - Developed the "compatibility" analysis module, which recommends users in real time based on natural language processing and network analysis.
-Used PHP, JavaScript, Ruby, MySQL, and ActiveRecord.
-    - Conducted an extensive user test with more than 50 users and confirmed the reliability of the system.

-<p></p>

 - Aug.
 2005 - Sep.
 2005: **Intern (Software Engineer), Google Inc., CA, USA.** (Mentors: Dekang Lin and Jun Wu)
     - Participated in the two-month internship program, as one of the few interns chosen from Japan, as it was only the second year since the internship program started.
     - Improved Japanese query suggestion, which is currently used as the basis for the query suggestion shown at the top and bottom of the Google search result.
     - Fully used the parallel distributed computation algorithms such as MapReduce and the large network cluster infrastructure which Google offers.

-<p></p>

-- Apr.
-2006 - Mar.
-2007: **Research Assistant, Nagoya University**
-    - Proposed and implemented some extension and selection methods of context for lexical similarity computation, to increase the performance of linguistic resources construction such as thesauri.

 <p style="height: 120px;"></p>